Majumdarkush/Financial-Data-Analysis-Using-SQL/README.md

-# Fraud Detection In Financial Data UsingSQL
+# Fraud Detection In Financial Data Using SQL

 ## 📌 Project Overview